-Section 4.1 Until your membership ends, you are still a member of our plan
+Section 4.1 Until your membership ends, you are still a member of our plan ------------- -- covered if they are filled at a network pharmacy including through our mail-order pharmacy services.

-If you leave Blue Medicare Advantage Access, it may take time before your membership ends and your new Medicare coverage goes into effect.
+If you leave Blue Medicare Advantage Essential, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care and prescription drugs through our plan.

 • You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
-Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services.
+Usually, your prescription drugs are only